AgustaWestland AW101: Royal Norwegian Air Force

 On 25 October 2007, a project started that had the intent to replace all Westland Sea King search and rescue helicopters with new rescue helicopters by 2020.
 On 19 December 2013, a contract was signed between AgustaWestland and the government, for the purchase of 16 AW101 helicopters.
 The agreement came about after fierce competition between different manufacturers to satisfy the Norwegian requirements.
 Participants were AgustaWestland, Eurocopter, NHIndustries, Sikorsky Aircraft Corporation and Boeing.
 The government considered that AgustaWestland AW101 met the requirements and specifications in the best possible way.

 On 12 June 2017, Per-Willy Amundsen, Minister of Justice and Public Security, announced the opening of Leonardo's AW101 Norway Training Centre at Stavanger Sola Air Station.
 The training centre includes an AW101 Full Flight Simulator (FFS), jointly developed by Leonardo and CAE to Level D, which is a CAE Series 3000 device, along with an AW101 SAR console training system linked to the FFS to provide rear crew training.
 The first training course at the centre started prior to delivery of the first rotorcraft.
-The training center will be used by both Norwegian and foreign AW101 customers.
+The training centre will be used by both Norwegian and foreign AW101 customers.

 The first AW101 was delivered in November 2017.
 The Norwegian AW101s officially started operating in the rescue role on 1 September 2020.
-The Sea Kings will be phased out gradually until the middle of 2023, after 47 years of service.
-The AW101 is named SAR Queen in Norwegian service.
+The Sea King was phased out in December 2023, after 47 years of service as rescue helicopter in the Royal Norwegian Air force, and replaced with the AW101.
+The AW101 is named SAR Queen in Norwegian service, and performed the 486 nmi flight from Mainland Bodø to Jan Mayensfield using two engines, and then back, in 2025.